Prosecutors: Teen accused of beheading classmate may have been fueled by jealousy

 Viloria-Paulino’s body was found near the Merrimack River by a woman walking her dog, a couple of weeks after his family reported him missing.
 Police found his head nearby.
 Borges allegedly told police that he and Viloria-Paulino went to the river to smoke marijuana and then split up.

-Prosecutors introduced a journal that Borges and his girlfriend kept together, which indicated jealousy as a likely driving factor in the murder of Viloria-Paulino.
+Prosecutors introduced a journal that Borges and his girlfriend kept together, which indicated jealousy was a likely driving factor in the murder of Viloria-Paulino.

 Borges, who was sporting a white dress shirt a much shorter hair during his court appearance, wrote an entry about growing angry after seeing Viloria-Paulino sitting with his girlfriend in the school cafeteria and accused her of sleeping with the victim, according to prosecutors.

+The prosecution also referenced text messages Borges allegedly sent to Stephanie Soriano, another one of his high school classmates.

+“I think of killing someone and I smirk.
+I like the sound of it.
+The idea of causing pain on someone who is getting in my way,” Borges is said to have written in one text.

-The last entry was a “kill note,” which prosecutors say was written in the third-person without mention of the victim.
+The last entry in the journal was a “kill note,” which prosecutors say was written in the third-person without mention of the victim.

 A person claiming to be the suspect’s friend told detectives that Borges came to him saying he “did something bad” and he “stabbed and cut his head off,” according to authorities.